 Similar to previous years, staff do not recommend any changes to the farm property class current tax ratio of 0.25.
-However, as outlined later in this report, staff are recommending adopting two optional subclasses for farm properties with small-scale on-farm business activities.
-This could provide 2018 tax relief to some farm properties from the current taxation at the commercial and industrial tax rates.
+However, as outlined later in this report, Council adopted two optional subclasses for farm properties with small-scale on-farm business activities in 2018.
+This could provide 2019 tax relief to some farm properties from the current taxation at the commercial and industrial tax rates.
+In 2018, MPAC completed a review of farm properties and did not identified any eligible small-scale on-farm business within Haldimand County at this time.